robotopia/J0026-1955-analysis/paper/referee_report_1/README.md

 * [x] Which bright source was used for phase or amplitude calibration?
 Is it possible to convert the flux into absolute amplitude in the figures instead of arbitrary unit?

-  * On inspection, it turns out that all four of our observations were calibrated on 3C444.
+  * On inspection, it turns out that all of our observations were calibrated on 3C444.
 I have edited the text to read "Each observation was individually calibrated using observations of 3C444 taken within ∼2 hours of the respective target observations.
 The calibration solutions were obtained using the Real Time System software (Mitchell et al. 2008)."
   * Getting reliable absolute flux calibration is challenging for the MWA because of its large, complex primary beam.
 A fuller investigation of the absolute brightness of the pulsar is intended for a follow-up paper, for which we have also recently acquired observations at higher frequencies (uGMRT), and which we will use for spectral analysis.

 * [ ] Please clarify the technical principle of the PSRCHIVE's pdmp to determine period and DM.